JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-visualization.md

 <p>&nbsp;</p>

-> To increase type safety, there are different options to access a column's records when working with the Kandy and Kotlin DataFrame libraries together.
+> There are different options to access a column's records that can help you increase type safety when working with the Kandy and Kotlin DataFrame libraries together.
-> For more information about options to access columns, see [Access APIs](https://kotlin.github.io/dataframe/apilevels.html).
+> For more information, see [Access APIs](https://kotlin.github.io/dataframe/apilevels.html).
 >
 {type="tip"}